 A blocked duct is also associated with a white spot on the nipple, she notes, adding that you should seek medical treatment once you feel a lump or if you develop a fever.
 Don’t skip feedings.
 Massage the lump towards your nipple, and keep feeding from the affected breast.

-Let your baby do a deep latch (get as much of your breast into his mouth as possible) to empty the breast, Dr Wong advises.
+Let your baby do a deep latch (get as much of your breast into his mouth as possible) to empty the breast, Lo advises.
 But avoid wearing an underwire bra or use of breast cream excessively, which can aggravate plugged ducts.